Greenspon Gallery

 Greenspon was an art gallery located in the West Village of New York City owned by Amy Greenspon.

 Founded on a partnership with art dealer Mitchell Algus, the gallery opened in the Fall of 2010 with an exhibition of paintings by Gene Beery and an inaugural musical performance by Emily Sundblad and Pete Drungle.
 Greenspon presented emerging and mid-career artists with diverse multidisciplinary practices, as well as museum-quality exhibitions.

-Greenspon closed in 2018 following controversy surrounding the cancellation of an exhibition of work by alleged Neo-Nazi Boyd Rice.
+Greenspon closed soon after and following the 2018 controversy surrounding the cancellation of an exhibition of work by alleged Neo-Nazi Boyd Rice.